Google Logo

 Google Logo 2013-2015

 The next logo update occurred in October 2013.
-Developers made the inscription two-dimensional and adjusted the serif shapes to be less sharp.
+Developers rendered the inscription in two dimensions and softened the serif shapes.
 The brand name was intended to harmonize with recently introduced Google services and match the Material Design style.

 2015 – today